- What is Python?

 - Explain the concept of a generator in Python.

-statements.
+- A generator is a special type of iterator created using a function with yieldstatements.
 It generates values one at a time, saving memory.

 - A generator is a special type of iterator created using a function with